 We need to rethink the frontiers of transparency to allow more people to engage in a broader scientific debate.

-Obscurity is what makes people ignorant and what makes people ignorant is what gives power – any kind of power – more opportunity to control information and minds.
+Obscurity obtained by blurring the frequency is what makes people ignorant and what makes people ignorant is what gives power to the global order to control information and minds.

 Licence Creative Commons